runrig-coop/hedgerows/index.md

     Indian subcontinent.
 It has also been expressed by modern European theologians, such as Paul Tillich and Elisabeth Schüssler Fiorenza.

-To an extent, this Cartesian duality was quite rigid, with the dividing line between subject and object hewn razor-thin, but that is not to say it was immovable.
+To an extent, this Cartesian dualism was quite rigid, with the dividing line between subject and object hewn razor-thin, but that is not to say it was immovable.
 Just like the lines of longitude demarcating colonial holdings were redrawn over time, from the Bulls of Donation in 1493 to the Treaty of Zaragoza